 Back in the 1980’s, banks began to offer new types of accounts designated to track and report balances, transaction volume and pricing for distribution to its clients for a monthly manual review.
 These reports known as Account Analysis Statements have become a standard business practice for all major banks doing business with large corporations.
 This is also considered the bill corporations receive showing all account activity and unit pricing.
 And since banks could no longer pay interest on checking account balances, the Earnings Credit Rate, or ECR, became a competitive feature offered to offset the fees a company might be charged for transactional services.
 This encouraged deposits which the banks used to lend out in the form of loans.
 Basic ABC’s of banking!
 The Account Analysis Statement helped companies understand their bank fees which had always just been deducted from their balance once a month.

 Almost 40 years later, banks are trying to reduce their costs by eliminating paper reports, which seems to be the norm with banks in the United States.
 It might seem that all bank statements and notices are moving to electronic and that is great!
 Not so fast!
 It might surprise you that at some banks, paper Account Analysis Statements are still priced lower than electronic versions of the same report in PDF, CSV (Comma-Separated Value), or EDI 822 (Electronic Data Interchange).
-Well, at least one bank is actually charging its corporate clients up to $175 per account monthly to receive an electronic version of the same report that comes in paper form for $25!
+Well, at least one bank is actually charging its corporate clients up to $175 per company ID monthly to receive an electronic version of the same report that comes in paper form for $25!
 Wow, that does not make sense!

 Not all banks are guilty of steering customers away from electronic versions, but you want to be sure your banks are not one of those charging $175 a month per account.
-Some banks actually offer all electronic formats for free just to reduce cost of producing and mailing.
+Some banks actually offer all electronic formats for free just to reduce cost of production and mailing.
 That is great.
 But some electronic formats are better than others.
 And some offer only one electronic format for free, and that format is typically a PDF format, probably downloadable from the bank’s website.